* This is the Consumer Version. *

 Sometimes the tonsils have to be surgically removed.

 In less than one third of people, tonsillopharyngitis is caused by a bacterial infection.
-Group A streptococcus (strep throat) is the most common bacterial cause, and usually occurs in children between age 5 and age 15.
-Strep throat is rare in children under age 3 and in older adults.
+Group A streptococcus (strep throat) is the most common bacterial cause and usually occurs in children between age 5 and age 15.
+Strep throat is less common in children under age 3 and in older adults.
 Untreated strep throat sometimes causes complications.
-Complications can include tonsillar cellulitis or abscess (see see Tonsillar Cellulitis and Abscess), rheumatic fever (see Rheumatic Fever), and kidney inflammation (glomerulonephritis—see Glomerulonephritis (Nephritic Syndrome)).
+Complications can include tonsillar cellulitis or abscess, rheumatic fever, and kidney inflammation (glomerulonephritis).
 Rarely, bacterial infections such as gonorrhea and diphtheria cause tonsillopharyngitis.

 People have severe pain with swallowing and usually speaking.
 The pain is sometimes also felt in the ears.
 Some people have fever, headache, and an upset stomach.
 The tonsils are red and swollen and sometimes have white patches on them.
 Lymph nodes in the neck may become swollen and tender.